 The Foundation engages in charitable activities that are funded by a related party, the Bill & Melinda Gates Foundation Trust.
-The Trust holds and manages investment assets, and makes annual grants to the Foundation as necessary to carry out the Foundation's charitable goals.
+The Trust holds and manages investment assets, and makes grants to the Foundation as necessary to carry out the Foundation's charitable goals.
 Neither entity controls the other; however, they have two of three trustees in common.
-In 2013 and 2012, the Trust made grants to the Foundation totaling \$4,108,470 and \$3,873,050, respectively.
+In 2014 and 2013, the Trust made grants to the Foundation totaling \$4,388,873 and \$4,108,470, respectively.